Sally Hansen

 Areas of Expertise

-Contemporary lyric poetry, sound studies, queer theory, mysticism, ritual, and performance.
+Contemporary poetry, sound studies, race, queer theory, mysticism, performance

 Biography